 Student Profile: Rebecca Gordon, C'2015

 "Can you tell me how to get, how to get to Sesame Street?"
-Rebecca Gordon, C'2015, certainly can, thanks to the internship she recently completed with the Sesame Street Workshop in Manhattan, N.Y.
+Rebecca Gordon, C'2015, certainly can, thanks to the 2014 summer internship she completed with the Sesame Street Workshop in Manhattan, N.Y.
 There, the junior child development major, worked as a document research intern observing and conducting focus groups with mothers and their children.

 Gordon also collected data to present to the company production team and administered testing at various schools using apps, videos and computers to engage children in fun, yet education learning activities associated with many of the beloved Sesame Street characters.